-Slalom Surfing is a high-performance sport in which competitors are racing and rounding the marks at high speed.
+Slalom Surfing is a high performance sport in which competitors are racing and rounding the marks at high speed.
 With the current Racing Rules of Sailing of World sailing or the Windsurfing Competition Rules in some cases this could lead to dangerous situations.
-For the safety of our competitors and to make the rules in our sport more understandable for competitors, race officials and spectators the Experimental Slalom Competition Rules where written.
+For the safety of our competitors and to make the rules in our sport more understandable the Experimental Slalom Competition Rules where written.
 These rules are as far as possible consistent with the way the participants already applied the rules in practice.